Skip to content

 The method traverses the library directories, looking for files that match the given filename.

-It returns a list of paths leading to these files, or `None` if no such files are found.
+It returns a list of paths leading to these files, empty if no items are found.

 Args:

-The path should start with a forward slash and include the filename.
+path (str): Location of the file in Library.
+It must start with a forward slash and include the filename.
+Example: '/Dashboards/Cisco/Overview.json'

 Returns: